How to Visit Rome & Rome Itinerary

 Castel Gandolfo

-Take a train end of the morning.
-You have one at 10h28 and it last 53min or 12h21 which last 41min.
-From the train station of Castel Gandolfo, you will have 10min walk uphill to reach the village.
-Once there you will get an amazing view of the lake.
+Take a train at the end of the morning.
+You have one at 10h28 that lasts 53min, or at 12h21 that lasts 41min.
+From the train station of Castel Gandolfo, you will have a 10-minute walk uphill to reach the village.
+Once there, you will get an amazing view of the lake.

-We found this place AMAZING and worth spending time there even though it is quite small.
-Once in the village, visit its main streets, stop at some shops and then go for lunch in on the restaurants there.
+We found this place AMAZING and worth spending time there, even though it is quite small.
+Once in the village, visit its main streets, stop at some shops, and then go for lunch in one of the restaurants there.

 To book a train ticket, you can go on Trenitalia (Roma to Castel Gandolfo)